atmosinf/pp_defectvision/README.md

 The FastAPI app exposes a Lambda-compatible handler via `inference.api.handler` (powered by `mangum`).
 To deploy the same container image to AWS Lambda:

-1. Make sure the GitHub Actions workflow has pushed a fresh image to ECR (see “CI builds” below).
-Note the full image URI (`<account>.dkr.ecr.eu-north-1.amazonaws.com/defectvision-api:latest` or commit SHA).
+1. GitHub Actions publishes a Lambda-ready image on every push to `main` (see `deployment/lambda/Dockerfile`).
+It’s tagged as `ghcr.io/<repo>/defectvision-api-lambda:<sha>` locally and pushed to ECR as `305784794312.dkr.ecr.eu-north-1.amazonaws.com/defectvision-api-lambda:<sha>` plus `:latest`.
+Use that URI when creating the Lambda function.
 2. In the AWS console (Lambda → Create function) choose **Container image** and provide that URI.
 Alternatively, use `aws lambda create-function --package-type Image ...`.
 3. Set environment variables on the Lambda function:
    - `DEFECTVISION_MODEL_PATH` / `DEFECTVISION_CLASS_NAMES_PATH` (e.g. `/tmp/model.pth`, `/tmp/class_names.json`).